 Pop in your LED Tea Lights or string lights and enjoy your custom, kid crafted DIY Halloween Mummy Luminaires

 Like these?
-Check out my Activities & Craft category, and stick your details in the box below – I’ll email you as I post more cool stuff like this!
+Check out my Activities & Craft category or my post with Dead Easy Halloween Crafts, and stick your details in the box below – I’ll email you as I post more cool stuff like this!